 I was worried that I was becoming too much of a puritan, you know.
-“Goodness, Ben,” I thought, as I posted in defence of marriage, “If you keep this up you’ll make Roger Scruton look relaxed.”
+“Jeez, Ben,” I thought, as I posted in defence of marriage, “If you keep this up you’ll make Roger Scruton look relaxed.”
 Then I saw that Miley Cyrus feels that her music is “educational for kids”.

 “Educational for kids”.
 The worst thing is that she is correct.
 On her new tour, it seems, she dresses up in the outfits of a colour blind Las Vegas stripper before groping, dry humping and miming fellatio on her dancers, who are dressed as ex-Presidents, the Liberty Bell and the Stars and Stripes.
 She has much to teach children about mindless irreverence and promiscuity.

 Once you start to read about popular culture it is hard to stop.
 It is like gawping at a pile-up that stretches back as far as one can see.
 Kanye West, who began his career with a somewhat intriguing song that asked God to show him the way, now features on a rap in which he informs his heiress wife, “I impregnated your mouth, girl.
 That’s when I knew that you could be my spouse, girl.”
 Such poetry befits a man who named his daughter “North”.